Distance: 9.9 Miles

 At County Road K Landing and in most stretches of shallow water, you can also see some of the river's most distinctive inhabitants--freshwater mussels.
 Importantly these mussels help to maintain the cleanliness of the river by filtering water.
 Also watch for schools of river redhorse, colorful suckers that sometimes swim under your vessel.

-River Level Considerations: This stretch of the Lower Namekagon is generally floatable throughout the season.
+This stretch of the Lower Namekagon is generally floatable throughout the season.
 In times of particularly low rainfall there may be instances of scraping bottom, but they should be infrequent.
-Go to the current conditions page for more.
+Go to the river conditions page for more.

-Multi-day Extension: It is easiest to extend the trip downriver.
-Do the whole lower Namekagon River with a takeout at Riverside Landing on the St. Croix for a 2-3 day trip.
+It is easiest to extend the trip downriver.
+Do the whole lower Namekagon River with a takeout at Riverside Landing on the St. Croix at Riverside Landing for a 2-3 day trip.
 The total distance is about 35 miles and there are 39 campsites along the way with potable water Howell Landing.
-See Whispering Pine to McDowell for more information about that stretch of river.
+See Whispering Pine to McDowell Landing for more information about that stretch of river.

 Return to Ranger Recommended Paddles